Heavy-Tailed Class-Conditional Priors for Long-Tailed Generative Modeling: Background

-Closely analyzing the proposed derivation of $\tau^2$ of the $t^3$VAE model, we discovered a subtle issue in its mathematical formulation.
-The employed $\gamma$-power divergence presents a discrepancy to the correct formula in Eq. (\ref{gamma divergence}).
-We revised the formulation and the corrected $\tau^2$ is (See Appendix~\ref{sampling derivation}):

-The corrected exact form of $\tau^2$ is applicable when $\vert \Sigma_\phi(x) \vert$ is known and when the dimension of the data is low.
-However, for high dimensional data, as handled in this work, we get \mbox{$\gamma \approx 0$}.
-Hence, one can use the approximation without any loss in accuracy.
-We note that the new form of $\tau^2$ leads to a similar empirical value of standard deviation compared to the previous form.
-Nevertheless, for correctness, in our sampling from the latent space of the $t^3$VAE model we use the approximation in Eq. (\ref{corrected tau}).

-In summary, although the $t^3$VAE effectively models heavy-tailed distributions through Student's t-distributions and $\gamma$-power divergence, it does not explicitly address class imbalance in the latent space by not allocating equal volume for each class.
-In the next section, we introduce a class-conditional variant of the $t^3$VAE, designed to ensure fair and balanced generation across all classes.
+In summary, although the $t^3$VAE effectively models heavy-tailed distributions through Student's \mbox{$t$-distributions} and $\gamma$-power divergence, it does not explicitly address class imbalance in the latent space as it does not allocate equal prior mass across class-conditioned components.
+In the next section, we introduce a class-conditional variant of the $t^3$VAE, designed to enable class-balanced generation across all classes.